ErickKramer/NLU_Benchmarking/README.md

 # Benchmarking of Natural Language Understanding models in context of service robots
-This repository contains the code, datasets, and suplemental materials for "Tell Your Robot What To Do: Evaluation of Natural Language Models for Robot Command Processing" by Erick Romero Kramer, Argentina Ortega Sainz Alex Mitrevski Paul G. Ploeger.
+This repository contains the code, datasets, and suplemental materials for "Tell Your Robot What To Do: Evaluation of Natural Language Models for Robot Command Processing" by Erick Romero Kramer, Argentina Ortega Sainz, Alex Mitrevski, and Paul G. Ploeger.

 ## Models used for Benchmarking
 * Mbot - [Repository](https://github.com/socrob/mbot_natural_language_processing)